Burkhard Becher

-Burkhard Becher is a German immunologist, biomedical researcher and academic.
-He is a professor and chair of the Institute of Experimental Immunology at the University of Zurich.
+Burkhard Becher is a German-Swiss immunologist and professor at the University of Zurich, where he serves as Chair of the Institute of Experimental Immunology.
+His research focuses on cytokine signalling networks that regulate communication between immune cells in inflammation, autoimmunity and cancer.
+He is known for work on IL-23 and GM-CSF in autoimmune inflammation and for applying high-dimensional single-cell immune profiling to human disease.

 Becher's has authored over 270 publications.
 His early work focused his research on the role of microglia cells as brain-resident myeloid cells capable of instructing self-reactive T cells in the context of autoimmune neuro-inflammation.
 His contributions for over the past 25 years to the field of Neuroinflammation have had implications toward understanding Neurodegeneration and tissue loss in Multiple Sclerosis, Alzheimer disease and brain cancer.
 He has received recognition for his research in the field, and has been awarded Théodore Ott Prize for Neuroscience (2022), The Sobek Price (2019), the Prof. Max Cloëtta Award, and Johann Anton Merck Award.

 Education

 Becher attended the University of Cologne, from which he received his Bachelor's degree in Biology in 1992 and a Master's degree in Biochemistry in 1995.
 He then moved to Canada for his graduate studies in Neuroimmunology at the Montreal Neurological Institute at McGill University.
 From 1999 till 2002, he was a postdoctoral fellow at Dartmouth Medical School, Hanover.